raykao/raykao/README.md

 ### Hi there 👋 I'm Ray Kao ("Ko" 高)

-- 🔭 I’m currently on the Developer Productivity Azure Global Black Belt Team at Microsoft
+- 🔭 I’m currently a Principal Solutions Engineer on the Cloud and AI Platform Global Black Belt Team at Microsoft (Software, AI Dev Tools and Platform Engineering CAIP GBB)
+- 💬 Ask me about:
+  -  GitHub (Enterprise, Actions, Advanced Security, Copilot and beyond)
+  -  DevOps/Platform Engineering
+  -  Kubernetes/Containers
-- 💬 Ask me about Multiversal comic book history
+  -  Multiversal comic book history
 - 📫 How to reach me: @RayKao on Twitter and GH